Head Supports – Devices Designed To Support The Head & Improve Quality Of Life

 There are many reasons head supports can be life changing.
 Those who suffer from diseases that effect the neck muscles like ALS, Parkinsons, Muscular Dystrophy, as well as conditions resulting from brain trauma, radiation therapy and even cases of whiplash and advanced degenerative spinal conditions often require a support that can assist holding the head up.
 This can be a matter of comfort and relief of pain, or being able to perform daily activities, as well as important support for breathing and eating.

 The type of head support depends on the condition; it’s severity and how it effects your life.
 Supports most often are used for drop head syndrome, where the head falls forward.
 While many are simply supportive, some are more complex and use a restorative or neurorestorative function for correction where possible.

-Most of the supports require modification or customization, such as heat molding, bending by hand or cutting pieces.
+Most of these supports require modification or customization, such as heat molding, bending by hand or cutting pieces.
 It is recommended to work with your therapist in measuring and modifying the supports.
 Correct measurement is vital for the best fit and function.